 The eastern black crested gibbon is one such super rare primate – it is actually the second rarest primate in the whole world, after the Hainan gibbon.
 A black and white primate monkey, on the edge of extinction, has less than 300 members of its kind left.

 11. There are a lot of interesting species of snakes in Vietnam, like the pythons, cobras, and kraits.
 But one unique snake species is the rhinoceros snake.
 It is not poisonous and has many names – the green unicorn, the rhino rat snake and more.
-Oriental pit viper is a snake breed that is endemic to Vietnam.
+Oriental pit viper is a snake breed that is endemic to Vietnam – read article on another name for natural resources.